Kxpi/performance-assessment-and-modelling-of-microservices-based-cloud-systems/README.md

 Start the Docker Engine by running Docker Desktop application.

-To rebuild images after changes or when running for the first time run:
+If you've made changes or are running the app for the first time, you'll need to rebuild the images.
+Use the following command to do this:

 ```shell
 docker compose build --no-cache